jetbrains-academy/javascript-fullstack-course/Frontend/Introduction/backend_connection/task.md

 - `error`: Sends error messages to clients.

 ### Authentication
-- JWT authentication is required for protected routes
+- JWT authentication is required for protected routes.
-- Include token as `Bearer <token>` in Authorization header for HTTP requests
+- Include token as `Bearer <token>` in Authorization header for HTTP requests.
-- Include token in handshake auth an object for Socket.IO: `{ auth: { token: "<token>" } }`
+- For Socket.IO connections, include the token in the handshake auth object: `{ auth: { token: "<token>" } }`.